 Stephen Díaz Gavin

-Stephen Díaz Gavin is a Partner in Rimon's Washington, D.C. office and coordinator of Rimon’s Affiliation Network with Studio Legale Palmieri in Rome.
-Mr. Díaz Gavin combines legal acumen and litigation experience with public policy advocacy skills to help a diverse range of clients, both international and domestic, in dealing with legal and policy issues facing them in the United States and overseas.
+Stephen Díaz Gavin has been a Partner in Rimon’s Washington, D.C. office since 2016.
+He combines legal acumen and litigation experience with public policy advocacy skills to help a diverse range of clients, both international and domestic, in dealing with complex litigation, general legal questions and regulatory policy issues facing them in various industry sectors in the United States and overseas.

-Mr. Díaz Gavin specializes in international litigation and arbitration, including sovereign representation.
-In addition, for more than 30 years, he has represented companies and individuals in matters before the Federal Communications Commission.
+Mr. Díaz Gavin has worked extensively in international disputes on behalf of private parties and sovereigns, including litigation and arbitration matters.
 Over the years, he has also advised foreign governments and foreign government entities on issues involving various aspects of relations with the United States.